 Responsibilities of the Chairman and Managing Director

-It is the consistent policy of the Company to appoint different individuals to act as chairman and managing Director to ensure the accountability and independence of the policymaking process of the Company.
-The chairman of the Group is responsible for leading the Board.
-The chairman should ensure that the Board works effectively and discharges its responsibilities, and be responsible for building the management of the Company, organising the formulation of the development strategies, etc. The managing Director is responsible for managing the daily business operations of the Company, implementing the development strategies formulated by the Board, expediting the development of high-end integrated logistics business, driving the development of the passenger transportation business, etc. and strengthening the internal management.
+Pursuant to Code Provision C.2.1, the roles of chairman and chief executive should be separate and should not be performed by the same individual.
+It is the consistent policy of the Company to appoint different individuals to act as chairman of the Board and managing Director to ensure the accountability and independence of the policymaking process of the Company.
+The chairman of the Board is responsible for leading the Board.
+The chairman of the Board should ensure that the Board works effectively and discharges its responsibilities, and be responsible for building the management of the Company, organising the formulation of the development strategies, etc. The managing Director is responsible for managing the daily business operations of the Group, implementing the development strategies formulated by the Board, expediting the development of high-end integrated logistics business, driving the development of the passenger transportation business, etc. and strengthening the internal management.

-According to Provision C.2.7, the chairman of the Group has held a meeting with the non-executive Directors, including independent non-executive Directors, without other executive Directors’ presence.
+According to Code Provision C.2.7, the chairman of the Board has held a meeting with the non-executive Directors, including independent non-executive Directors, without other executive Directors’ presence in the year.

 Term of Office of Non-executive Directors